Numerators in Parametric Representations of Feynman Diagrams

-Most present evaluations of Feynman diagrams therefore avoid this kind of computations.
-Additional links are added to the diagram, but without introducing new loop momenta, such that all possible scalar products can be expressed as combinations of the squared momenta in all links of this extended diagrams.
-The diagram with its numerator can be expressed as a combination of diagrams with positive or negative powers of the propagators corresponding to all these links.
+However, most present evaluations of amplitudes avoid this kind of computations.
+Indeed, in gauge theories, a single topological graph can correspond to multiple integrals, since, for example, a single three gluons vertex expands to three different terms.
+The usual route is therefore to reduce these different terms to a basis of master integrals, which have no longer any numerators.
+Additional edges are added to the diagram, but without introducing new loop momenta, such that all possible scalar products can be expressed as combinations of the squared momenta in all edges of these extended diagrams.
+The diagram with its numerator can be expressed as a~combination of diagrams with positive or negative powers of the propagators corresponding to all these edges.
 The whole family of such integrals is linked by integration by part relations (IBP methods), in order to express all necessary diagrams with their numerators in terms of master integrals.
-A recent addition has been to include higher dimension scalar integrals, allowing for a set of integrals which are completely finite and therefore easier to evaluate~\cite{MaPaSch14}.
-This program has been quite fruitful and is at the basis of such computer codes as {\tt Mincer}~\cite{mincer1,mincer2} or more recently {\tt Forcer}~\cite{UeRuVe16}, which allow the evaluation of any three of four loop massless diagram.
+A recent addition has been to include higher dimension scalar integrals, allowing for a~set of integrals which are completely finite and therefore easier to evaluate~\cite{MaPaSch14}.
+This program has been quite fruitful and is at the basis of such computer codes as Mincer~\cite{mincer1,mincer2} or more recently Forcer~\cite{UeRuVe16}, which allow for the evaluation of any three or four loop single scale massless diagram.\looseness=-1

-An other direction has been the realization that some amplitudes in gauge theories are much simpler than their individual components, starting from the maximally helicity violating (MHV) amplitudes.
+Another direction has been the realization that some amplitudes in gauge theories are much simpler than their individual components, starting from the maximally helicity violating (MHV) amplitudes.